AfricArxiv/AfricArXiv-overview/PKP-OPS.md

 PKP OPS supports several languages.
 Default is English with oppotunities to add translations of titles, keywords and other metadata in sevrral other languages.

 #### Interface
-The PKP OPS interface is released with and English, Portuguese and Spanish interface.
+The PKP OPS interface will be released with an English, Portuguese and Spanish interface.
 Translations to other langauges are aprtially underway and we will mobilize our community to add African translations.

 #### Community effort